About Our Honey

-Raw honey light in color with a very delicate honey flavor you can almost taste the blossoms!
-This honey is from the early spring blossoms of fruit trees and spring flowers.
+Spring Blossom Honey light in color with a very delicate honey flavor you can almost taste the blossoms!
+This honey is from the early Spring blossoms of fruit trees and Spring flowers.
 Truly some of the sweetest and finest tasting honey you can find.

 Blueberry Blossom Honey

-Maine Blueberry Honey is from hives located in the blueberry fields of rural Maine.
-Honey bees are essential for pollination to pro- duce a good blueberry crop.
-At the same time they pro- duce some wonderful honey!
+Blueberry Honey is from hives located in the blueberry fields of New England.
+Honey bees are essential for pollination to produce a good blueberry crop.
+At the same time they produce some wonderful honey!